animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="configuring-gemfire-cacheserver"></a>Configuring a GemFire CacheServer

-Spring Data for GemFire includes dedicated support for configuring a [CacheServer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/server/CacheServer.html).
+Spring Data for VMware GemFire includes dedicated support for configuring a [CacheServer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/server/CacheServer.html).
 This allows complete configuration through the Spring container, as shown in the following example:

 ```highlight